 Moms cannot do it all.

-There will be times and seasons where we aren’t able to be as connected or focused on our children as we’d like.
+We all like to explore how to become the best mom or dad.
+However, there will be times and seasons where we aren’t able to be as connected or focused on our children as we’d like.
 When being a “present parent” is a lot harder than normal.
 Even though we prioritize our kids above nearly all else.
 That’s okay.
 That’s life.

 However, when we’ve made the shift and desire to reconnect with our kids – and assure them we are fully present – it’s not as hard as you think.
 Children are born desiring connection with their parents, so the good news is… even if you feel disconnected, you can get back on track.